syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Getting-Started.md

 ## Create a Simple SfNumericUpDown

-The [`SfNumericUpDown`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html) control configured entirely in C# code or by using XAML markup.
-The following steps explains how to create a SfNumericUpDown and configure its elements.
+The [`SfNumericUpDown`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html) control can be configured entirely in C# code or by using the XAML markup.
+The following steps explain how to create a SfNumericUpDown and configure its elements.

 * Adding namespace for the added assemblies.